goldcaddy77/warthog-starter/README.md

 ### Using GraphQL Playground

 When you run `yarn start:ts`, it will open [graphql-playground](https://github.com/prisma/graphql-playground).
 When in the playground, you can issue queries and mutations against the API.
-Try some of the examples in [examples.gql](./examples.gql).

 ### Running tests